Luke on Twitter

 0:32:40 LC: What will get to that next level of funding for the person above them too?
 And then if you're able to map that out, you can represent it in a way that basically works for everyone.
 And she was actually pushing back on me and saying, "Look, I don't want to lie.
 I don't want to represent my project that way.
 That seems sort of fake or it seems like a veneer."
 But the truth is, is that the project that she has in her head only exists in her head and doesn't exist in anyone else's head that way.
 And if she doesn't communicate it in a way that actually makes sense to them, then it's not going to get anywhere.

-0:33:21 LC: So I think the really frustrating thing to come out of this is that basically everyone's in sales in some way, shape or form, and I think a lot of people don't want to be in sales or think that it is a sort of a difficult thing to go do.
+0:33:21 LC: So I think the frustrating thing to come out of this is that basically everyone's in sales in some way, shape or form.
+And I think a lot of people don't want to be in sales or think that it is a sort of a difficult thing to go do.
 And so as a result, they just sort of shy away from it.
-And so this is, again, why I think the distribution analogies really, really can work well, because it sort of takes the emotional weight out of it.
+So this is, again, why I think the distribution analogies can work well, because it sort of takes the emotional weight out of it.
 And then if you look at this and say, "Oh, this isn't the best grantmaker in the world, this is just Costco, and I'm just trying to get into the new line," I think it can feel a lot less heavy.
 And you can maybe treat it, and maybe the field might open up to you a little bit more.

 0:34:05 BR: Okay.
 I guess, the tension I see there is building up trust with the people who are the capital allocators, almost feels like the opposite of figuring out a different way of making yourself legible to an institution.
 Institutions are obviously made up of people, so these aren't two separate things.
 But I think that there's something to the fact that you need trust when you're doing something that is not institutionally legible.
 So it's like you don't actually have trust with a lot of the companies that are publicly traded that you invest in, but they are...
 They've packaged themselves in a way that is sort of institutionally legible if that's...
 And I think this might actually be a good point to really...
 What do you mean by something being institutionally legible?
 What does that mean?